oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

   a persistent volume claim; see [here](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume).
 * Azure Load Balancers are supported when provisioned using a Kubernetes Service of `type=LoadBalancer`.
-* Oracle databases running in Oracle Cloud Infrastructure are supported for Fusion Middleware Infrastructure MDS data stores only when accessed through an OCI FastConnect.
+* Oracle databases running in Oracle Cloud Infrastructure are supported for Fusion Middleware Infrastructure MDS data stores only when accessed through an Oracle Cloud Infrastructure FastConnect.
 * Windows Server containers are not currently supported, only Linux containers.

 See also the [Azure Kubernetes Service sample]({{<relref "/samples/azure-kubernetes-service/_index.md">}}).